MAS4AI/README_CAPSTONE/README.md

 ## Training

-The model was trained on the VoxCeleb dataset, a large-scale speaker recognition dataset that includes over a million utterances from thousands of speakers.
-The model learns to identify the unique characteristics of each speaker's voice during training, which then allows it to verify the identity of speakers in unseen audio data.
+The model was initially trained on the VoxCeleb dataset, a large-scale speaker recognition dataset that includes over a million utterances from thousands of speakers.
+However, to further enhance the model's performance and adapt it to our specific dataset, additional training was conducted using our self-recorded dataset.

-The model was trained using a binary cross-entropy loss function, with pairs of voices as inputs and a binary label indicating whether the voices belonged to the same speaker as the output.
-It was trained for several epochs until the loss on a validation set stopped improving.
+The self-recorded dataset includes audio and video recordings of various individuals speaking, along with corresponding labels for lips reading and speaker identities.
+By incorporating this dataset during training, the model learned to recognize and verify speakers based on their speech characteristics in a more targeted manner.

+The training process involved augmenting the VoxCeleb dataset with our self-recorded dataset and fine-tuning the model on the combined data.
+This allowed the model to capture the unique characteristics of the speakers in our dataset, improving its accuracy and robustness for speaker verification tasks.

 ## Pretrained Model

-The pretrained `spkrec-ecapa-voxceleb` model is loaded from SpeechBrain's repository.
-The pretrained model saves us the time and resources required to train the model from scratch.
+The pretrained `spkrec-ecapa-voxceleb` model, loaded from SpeechBrain's repository, serves as a valuable starting point for the speaker verification model.
+However, the additional training performed on our dataset to ensures that the model has been fine-tuned to better accommodate the specific speaker characteristics captured in our self-recorded dataset.

 ## Speaker Verification